JavierAlbert/statArbCrypto/README.md

+# Bayesian_Classifier:
+This project evaluates the performance of a Bayesian Classifier under progressive feature aggregation based on optimal information gain.

 # statArbCrypto1:
 Project that explores the presence of Cointegration among cryptocurrency price series for the purpose of building algorithmic trading strategies.